CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/documents/TAG_MANAGEMENT_DOCUMENTATION.md

 1. **Two-Phase Commit:** Prevents database/NFC desynchronization on write failures
 2. **Pending Expiration:** Unconfirmed tags expire after 5 minutes
-3. **Cooldown Enforcement:** Prevents users from generating unlimited tags
+3. **Cooldown Enforcement:** Prevents users from generating unlimited tags - strictly enforced for ALL writes
 4. **Immutable History:** Tag writes cannot be deleted (audit trail)
 5. **Unique Tags:** Each tag_id is globally unique (UUID v4)
 6. **RLS Policies:** Users can only access their own tag data
 7. **No Tag Reuse:** Once confirmed, a tag_id is permanent until next rotation
 8. **Atomic Operations:** Tags are either fully written or not at all
+9. **No Bypass:** Users cannot write any tag (new or existing) during cooldown period

 ### Two-Phase Commit Security